magomimmo/modern-cljs/doc/second-edition/tutorial-05.md

 As we saw the `validate-form` function is correctly called in the bREPL, but not by the `Login` button of the form.
-Let's see if the bREPL may help us in investigating the problem we have.
+Let's see if the bREPL may help us in investigating the problem we have:

 ```clj
 cljs.user> (.-onsubmit (by-id "loginForm"))